Latex Hybrid vs Foam Hybrid Mattress: Which One Is Right for You?

 Why It Works

-Possible downside: Latex hybrids are more expensive than foam hybrids.
+Possible downside: latex hybrids are more expensive than foam hybrids.
 If keeping the price as low as possible is your main goal, the Original Hybrid is the stronger fit.

-Head-to-Head: How They Actually Compare
+Head to Head: How They Actually Compare

-Feel & Comfort
+Feel and Comfort

 Foam Hybrid